gabaugusto/basic_python_projects/README.md

-# Rock Paper Scissor - Game
-Rock Paper Scissor Game to use in Classrooms. - Jogo de Pedra Papel e Tesoura para utilizar em aulas
+# Compile of Basic Python Project

+Compile of Basic Python Projects to use in Classrooms.

+Projetos básicos em Python para utilizar em aulas

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Licença

+Este projeto é distribuído sob o MIT License - veja o arquivo [LICENSE.md](LICENSE.md) para detalhes